followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/commonAxisSettings/label/displayMode.md

 ===========================================================================

 <!--shortDescription-->
 Allows you to rotate or stagger axis labels.
+Applies to the horizontal axis only.
 <!--/shortDescription-->

 <!--fullDescription-->
+[note] Unless the [rotated](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#rotated) option is set to **true**, the argument axis is horizontal and the value axis is vertical.

 This option accepts one of the following values.

 - **rotate**